-Why Your Boyfriend Tries To Make You Jealous
+Why Your Boyfriend Tries to Make You Jealous

-If you’re seeing a guy and things seem to be going well, then I’m sure it would throw you off if he – at times - mentions that other women flirt with him, booty call him, hit on him, etc. And yet, many men share these details with the leading ladies in their lives, oblivious to how much it pushes them away.
+If you’re seeing a guy and things seem to be going well, then I’m sure it would throw you off if he – at times - mentions that other women flirt with him, booty call him, hit on him, etc. And yet, many straight men share these details with the leading ladies in their lives, oblivious to how much it pushes them away.

 Why is he telling you this?
 What should you do when he shares this with you?
 How far is too far?

-1. He needs reassurance
+1. His insecurity is real: he needs reassurance

-2. He likes to push your buttons
+2. His emotional intelligence is low: he likes to push your buttons

 I mean if all these girls are stroking your man's…ego, then what is he doing to make them think that they can?
 He is likely playing a role in it, whether it be leading them on or otherwise, which is absolutely concerning.
-Let him know that hearing about these situations – and him even being involved in them in the first place – bothers you, and then offer a solution.
+Let him know that hearing about these situations – and he even being involved in them in the first place – bothers you, and then offer a solution.
 Whether the solution is for him to be more aware of the impression he gives other women, or to not share this information with you, is your call.
 Just make sure you have a conversation about it, as opposed to just demanding he do what you say.